Vezarachan/LearingNotes/English/ShortWritings/short_writings_201906.md

 ---

-Original: It is humankind’s long suffering **at the mercy of** flood and drought that makes the idea of forcing water to **do our bidding** so fascinating.
+:star:Original: It is humankind’s long suffering **at the mercy of** flood and drought that makes the idea of forcing water to **do our bidding** so fascinating.

 It is the long gender discrimination on women under the dominance of men that makes the aspiration of achieving gender equality an urgent demand.

 **key points:**